stanley-gu/standardsCh/chapter.md

 		model is perfectly adequate.
-When concentrations fall below approximately one hundred molecules in the volume considered (e.g. the cell or compartment) one has to consider using stochastic modelling.
+When concentrations fall below approximately one hundred molecules in the volume considered (e.g. the cell or compartment) one has to consider using stochastic modeling.
 The great disadvantage in this approach is that one looses almost all the analytical methods that are available for continuous models, as a result stochastic models are much more difficult to interpret.